00004707/Unreal/source/Editor/Actor Actions/Snapping.rst

 .. figure:: Snapping/images/46.webp
     :align: center

-Snaps actor to nearest grid point on it's pivot point.
+Snaps the actor to nearest grid point on it's pivot point.

 If multiple actors are selected, pivot point of last selected actor will be used.